vjammar/aws-iot-python/README.md

 ## Disclaimer
 This project is in no way shape or form suitable for use commercial use.
 This project was purely for getting more familiar with Amazon's IoT service.
 Feel free to use this as a starting point for your own projects!

-[AWS IoT using Python and Raspberry Pi 2]: https://youtu.be/GUXpuYni6zk
+[AWS IoT using Python and Raspberry Pi 2]: <https://youtu.be/GUXpuYni6zk>
 [Launch Flask App on EC2 instance]: <http://www.datasciencebytes.com/bytes/2015/02/24/running-a-flask-app-on-aws-ec2/>
 [Getting Started with AWS Iot on the Raspbery Pi]: <http://docs.aws.amazon.com/iot/latest/developerguide/iot-device-sdk-c.html>
 [raspbian]:<https://www.raspberrypi.org/downloads/raspbian/>
 [root certificate]:<https://www.symantec.com/content/en/us/enterprise/verisign/roots/VeriSign-Class%203-Public-Primary-Certification-Authority-G5.pem>
+[Materials used diagram]: https://github.com/vjammar/aws-iot-python/blob/master/screenshots/materials-used.jpg "Project materials"